zombodb/zombodb/README.md

 ---           | ---
 Postgres      | 9.3, 9.4, 9.5
 Elasticsearch | 1.7.1+ (not 2.0)
-Java JDK      | 1.7.0_51+

 For information about how to develop/build ZomboDB, see the [Development Guide](DEVELOPER.md).

-## History

-The name is an homage to [zombo.com](http://zombo.com/) and its long history of continuous self-affirmation.

-Development began in 2013 by [Technology Concepts & Design, Inc](http://www.tcdi.com) as a closed-source effort to provide transaction safe full-text searching on top of Postgres tables.
-While Postgres' "tsearch" features are useful, they're not necessarily adequate for 200 column-wide tables with 100M rows, each containing large text content.

-Initially designed on-top of Postgres' Foreign Data Wrapper API, ZomboDB quickly evolved into an index type (Access Method) so that queries are MVCC-safe and standard SQL can be used to query and manage indexes.

-Elasticsearch was chosen as the backing search index because of its horizontal scaling abilities, performance, and general ease of use.

-Two years later, it's been used in production systems for quite some time and is now open-source.

 ## How to Use It